naymesh/IBPDevUtil/README.md

 Here's how you create a working BMS environment on your local Linux/Mac machine from scratch

+### First Time Only - set Tomcat to deal with Spring Configurable beans (Load TIme Weaving) ###

+Copy the tomcat_settings/setenv.sh file into your TOMCAT_HOME/bin directory (there will not be one there when you install Tomcat, if there is then add to it).
+Tomcat will pick this file up (check in catalina.sh if you like) when it starts.

 ### Create DB Schemas (workbench, crop central) ###

 The following configuration must be declared